 Change in cognitive abilities over time is often slow or non-existent.
 In very long studies, which collect information over 10 years or more, it seems that there is a gradual accumulation of cognitive difficulties over time.
 Such studies indicate that those individuals most at risk of acquiring cognitive difficulties are those who present with them in the earliest stages of the study.

-While some studies have pointed towards different cognitive profiles for the different MS subtypes (relapsing/remitting, primary progressive, secondary progressive and benign), such differences are small and subtle.
+Studies have pointed towards different cognitive profiles for the different MS subtypes (relapsing/remitting, primary progressive, secondary progressive and benign).
+Cognitive deficits tend to be more widespread and more severe.